AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/basic-file-layout.md

 #### Client Headers Directory

 This directory can contain all of the `_clientheaders.any` files you create that contain lists of Client Headers you want to pass through to AEM when a request comes in.
-More details on this section are here [here](https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html#specifying-the-http-headers-to-pass-through-clientheaders)
+More details on this section are [here](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html?lang=en)

 - `/etc/httpd/conf.dispatcher.d/clientheaders/`